arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

 inside each database, the collections of the database can be dumped in parallel using multiple threads.
-When dumping all databases, the consistency guarantees of arangodump are the same as when dumping multiple single database indivually, so the dump does not provide cross-database consistency of the data.
+When dumping all databases, the consistency guarantees of arangodump are the same as when dumping multiple single database individually, so the dump does not provide cross-database consistency of the data.